We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Minnesota law guarantees that injured employees have the right to seek workers compensation benefits without interference or retaliation from their employers.
 If an employer tries to persuade or convince you not to apply for benefits – or worse, terminates you after you apply for workers compensation – that employer has broken the law.

 Oftentimes, employers will claim that an employee was terminated for a reason other than his or her application for workers compensation benefits when, in fact, the real reason was workers compensation.
-Madia Law has lots of experience dealing with this scenario.
-Once the employer has stated its supposed reason for termination, I take that reason and compare it to other employees in the same place as my client.
-Most of the time, other employees who still have their job are guilty of the same thing that the employer says motivated it to terminate my client.
+Madia has lots of experience dealing with this scenario.
+Once the employer has stated its supposed reason for termination, we take that reason and compare it to other employees in the same place as our client.
+Most of the time, other employees who still have their job are guilty of the same thing that the employer says motivated it to terminate our client.
 Once we’ve established that fact, employers usually want to settle the case rather than explain the real reason for discipline or termination of my client.

 You May Be Entitled to Lost Wages and Attorney Fees